river-wind/CarNDT2P4_MPC/README.md

        ```brew upgrade ipopt --with-openblas```
        per this [forum post](https://discussions.udacity.com/t/incorrect-checksum-for-freed-object/313433/19).
   * Linux
     * You will need a version of Ipopt 3.12.1 or higher.
-The version available through `apt-get` is 3.11.x.
-If you can get that version to work great but if not there's a script `install_ipopt.sh` that will install Ipopt.
-You just need to download the source from the Ipopt [releases page](https://www.coin-or.org/download/source/Ipopt/).
-    * Then call `install_ipopt.sh` with the source directory as the first argument, ex: `sudo bash install_ipopt.sh Ipopt-3.12.1`.
+The version available through `apt-get` is 3.11.x, which can work with modifications as described on this [Udacity support forums post](https://discussions.udacity.com/t/windows-linux-build-using-ipopt-3-11-x-installation/341644?source_topic_id=355940) otherwise, download 3.12.x and run  `sudo bash install_ipopt.sh C:/downloaddir/Ipopt-3.12.x` to install Ipopt.
+[Ipopt releases page](https://www.coin-or.org/download/source/Ipopt/).
   * Windows: TODO.
 If you can use the Linux subsystem and follow the Linux instructions.
 * [CppAD](https://www.coin-or.org/CppAD/)
   * Mac: `brew install cppad`